The Basilica of Santa Maria Maggiore Rome - The Final Resting Place of Pope Francis

 The excavations show an evolution of architectural style and art, indicating that the building was amended over the next three centuries.

-They vowed to donate all their possessions to the Virgin Mary.
+Wealthy Roman patrician John and his wife were childless, and so vowed to donate all their possessions to the Virgin Mary.

-The Virgin appeared to John in a dream and told him she'd leave him a sign so he would know how to honor her.
+She told them she'd leave a miraculous sign so they would know where to honor her.

 mosaics on upper loggiaThe mosaics on the upper loggia tell the story of the dream and the snow.

-Every August 5, you can visit the piazza outside Santa Maria Maggiore at around 9 pm, where they simulate a snowstorm.
+Every August 5, even today, you can visit the piazza outside Santa Maria Maggiore at around 9PM, where they simulate a snowstorm.

-The Liberian Basilica Evolves
+The New Basilica

 This church was the first church dedicated to Mary in Rome, built much earlier than the 7th century Santa Maria Antiqua (inside the Roman Forum, near the Colosseum.)